calmm-js/partial.lenses/README.md

 `hint` object is also passed to the predicate as the second argument.
 This makes it possible to both practically eliminate the linear search and to implement the predicate without allocating extra memory for it.

+**WARNING: `L.findHint` is experimental and might be removed or changed before next major release.**

+For example:

 ```js
 L.modify([L.findHint(R.whereEq({id: 2}), {hint: 2}), "value"],